seantcaron/tools/README.md

 #### dnsseq.go

-Automates the generation of long sequences of DNS records.
+Automates the generation of long sequences of DNS A-records and PTR-records.

 #### pkgsinrepo.pl